emca-it/Energy-Log-Server-6.x/03-00-00-Discovery/03-00-00-Discovery.md

-In the upper right corner there is a section in which it defines the range of time that Energy Log Server will search in terms of conditions contained in the search bar.
+In the upper right corner there is a section in which it defines the range of time that Energy Logserver will search in terms of conditions contained in the search bar.
 The default value is the last 15 minutes.

 ![](/media/media/image7.png)